 Albarn has exhibited extensively and has published two books that include her work, ‘Bee-headed’ and ‘The Boy in the Oak’.
 The latter has been made into a short film.
 Collaborations include Helmut Lang NYC for their ‘Spiderling’ collection and more recently she made her first stop motion film ‘Creation’, collaborating with Nick Powell and Sarah Willson of the band Oskar.

-Devoted to the bee, Albarn has used her work to raise awareness and pay homage to their plight.
-She is currently developing a meadow in Devon to support the bees and local wildlife of the area as well as create a space to explore ideas and gather research.
+Devoted to the bee, Albarn has worked alongside the BBCT (Bumblebee Conservation Trust) to raise awareness for the plight of the bee through her work for many years.
+She is currently developing a physical meadow in Devon to support the bees and local wildlife of the area as well as create a space to explore ideas and gather research.
 The meadow is a conservation art project designed to encourage two rare types of bee, the Blaeberry bumblebee and the Shrill Carder bee.